tenzir/tenzir/web/docs/setup-guides/tune-performance/README.md

 - `targets`: a list of extractors to describe the set of fields whose values to add to the sketch.
 - `fp-rate`: an optional value to control the false-positive rate of the sketch.
-- `partition-index`: a boolean flag to disable partition indexes

 #### Tune catalog index parameters